edhoi/MagicBox-Server/README.md

        - TBD
      - [ ] Handle Screensaver/lockout
        - [ ] Do we need to handle burn in?
+     - [ ] Handle updated content change, with viewer no interaction available besides power cycle reset(not ideal).
+Persistent reload would interupt main function of displaying message or webpage.
+       - [ ] Ajax?
+Websocket command and control to trigger refresh on update or?
   2. Secondary Feature Creation
      - [ ] Website Url to Display
        - [ ] Squish to Fit or Display (x,y) Position of Website